nlpodyssey/spago/README.md

 ### Demos

-Several demo programs can be leveraged to tour the current capabilities in spaGo.
-The demos are documented on the [Wiki](https://github.com/nlpodyssey/spago/wiki/Demos.
+Several demo programs can be leveraged to tour the current capabilities in spaGO.
+The demos are documented on the [Wiki](https://github.com/nlpodyssey/spago/wiki/Demos).
 A list of the demos now follows.

 * [Named Entities Recognition](https://github.com/nlpodyssey/spago/wiki/Demos#named-entities-recognition-demo)
 * [Import a Pre-Trained Model](https://github.com/nlpodyssey/spago/wiki/Demos#import-a-pre-trained-model-demo)